National Stud and Gardens, Co Kildare

 Irish Racehorse Experience

 The interactive Irish Racehorse Experience, located in a purpose‑built centre, lets you dive into the history of Irish racing, manage a virtual stable and finish with a simulated four‑horse race on a screen model of Leopardstown.
-Tickets for the experience are sold together with general admission and can be booked online.
+Children 16 years and younger must be accompanied by an adult; those under 124 cm can watch but not take part in the big race.

 Horse Museum

-The on‑site horse museum houses the skeleton of Arkle – one of Ireland’s most celebrated steeplechasers – alongside memorabilia, historic racing artefacts and a glass‑case displaying a horoscope book that once guided the Colonel’s breeding decisions.
+The on‑site museum houses the skeleton of Arkle – one of Ireland’s most celebrated steeplechasers – alongside memorabilia, historic racing artefacts and a glass‑case displaying the horoscope book that once guided the Colonel’s breeding decisions.

 Japanese Gardens